NathanBaulch/EnphaseOpenAPI/php/commissioning/docs/Api/CompaniesApi.md

 );
 $company_id = 56; // int | Company ID.
 $user_id = 56; // int | User ID.
-$expand = new \OpenAPI\Client\Model\UserExpandEnum(); // UserExpandEnum | Passing expand params in the url with valid option, then the response will contain company object fields.
+$expand = new \EnphaseOpenAPI\Commissioning\Model\UserExpandEnum(); // UserExpandEnum | Passing expand params in the url with valid option, then the response will contain company object fields.
 Otherwise the company information will not be provided in the response.

 try {
     $result = $apiInstance->getCompanyUser($company_id, $user_id, $expand);